Dr-Joe-Roberts/YDV_Meeting/README.md

 * Tolerant varieties performed well in field trials.
 * IPM works found low levels of BYDV across field sites despite it being predicted to be a high risk year in 2022.
 Looking at this again in 2023 with a broader number of partners but replacing risk adverse (4 sprays) with ACroBAT model.
 * ADAS work on a lot of industry funded trials - data cannot be shown due to confidentiality.

+## Louise McNamara / Stephen Byrne (Teagasc)
+* Focus their research on plant, virus and aphid to capture as much as possible.
+* Insecticide resistance is known in cereal aphids, like in the UK.
+This was the primary focus in Max's PhD.
+Spraying didn't increase resistance across the 50 fields studied.
+Resistance has not gone up post-neonicotinoids.
+* Are resistant aphids super spreaders for BYDV?
+No...
+Infected aphids move differently to uninfected aphids.
+No impact on transmission or fecundity.
+* New project called ELEVATE with UCD.
+This aims to link vector and virus strain with virus transmission and yield loss.
+Develop predictive models for yield loss.
+This is under current and future climate conditions.
+* Fingerprinting aphid colonies prior to use in projects.
+* BYDV-MAV in all samples, BYDV-PAS and -PAV in 30% but always co-infection in the field.
+Resources available on GenBank.
+* Developing meta-genomic methods to identify aphid pests (approx. 20).
+Designing new primers and testing through mock-communities.
+This is a part of the RapID-PEST project.